-CARB-X is funded through 2022 by BARDA, part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the U.S. Department of Health and Human Services, the Wellcome Trust, Germany’s Federal Ministry of Education and Research (BMBF), the U.K. Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health (NIH).
+CARB-X is funded through 2022 by BARDA, part of the Administration for Strategic Preparedness and Response (ASPR) in the U.S. Department of Health and Human Services, the Wellcome Trust, Germany’s Federal Ministry of Education and Research (BMBF), the U.K. Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health (NIH).

 Asked why Wellcome Trust, a global U.K.-based charity, funds the accelerator, Dr. Tim Jinks, Head of the Drug-resistant Infections Programme, said, “Drug-resistance is shaking the very foundations of modern medicine.
 To get ahead of this crisis, we need rapid innovation.
 CARB-X has been incredibly successful in fostering innovation in the early stages of antibiotic development.
 This is a vital step forward in tackling drug-resistant infections.
 To complement this success, governments must match this bold, ambitious action and put in place long-term market solutions for a sustainable antibiotic pipeline.
 This will help ensure promising products can make it to the patients who need them.”